-AKA The Guide to Showing Off to Your Friends by Leading a Craft Chocolate Tasting.
+This page is also known as The Guide to Impressing Your Friends by Leading a Craft Chocolate Tasting.

-There is a whole spectrum of flavors out there.
+There’s a whole spectrum of flavors out there, and the array is completely different from person to person.
+Even the names for common flavors can vary from person to person.
 But first let’s address taste; there’s no accounting for it, right?

 Well, actually there is.
-“Taste” largely comes from what is interpreted by the olfactory receptors in your nose and mouth.
-Most of flavor is smell.
+Taste as we experience it largely comes from what is interpreted by the olfactory receptors in your nose and mouth.
+Most of any flavor is its smell.
 Think of when you last had a cold, and you couldn’t taste a thing with that stuffy nose.
 Or when you ate a delicious dessert and forgot to brush your teeth, and then sneezed.
 Suddenly you were tasting dessert again.
-Such deadening or revival of flavor is thanks to the location of your strongest flavor receptors.
+Such deadening or revival of flavor is thanks to the location of your strongest flavor receptors— in your nose.

 - Start off with lower percentages (60-70%, and possibly one mild 75%).